 Show ContentsMadell History, Family Crest & Coats of Arms

-Early Origins of the Madell family
+Early Origins and Etymology of Madell

 The surname Madell was first found in Maidwell, a parish, in the union of Brixworth, hundred of Rothwell, N. division of the county of Northampton.
 1 The parish dates back to at least the Domesday Book of 1086, where it was listed as Medewelle.
 2 Literally the place name means "spring or stream of the maidens, (where they were gathered)" from the Old English words "maegden" + "wella."
 3